sekwah41/Naruto-Mod/README.md

 it will be included inside the packages of this mod.
 However, soon it will be split into a second mod for public use.

 # Contributing
+## Translations
+Translations can be contributed over at Crowdin: https://crowdin.com/project/naruto-mod This will automatically create pr's and should be merged when the next update or patch comes out.

+## Code
 Please ensure that your commits are in the following style for PR's

 https://www.conventionalcommits.org/en/v1.0.0/

 Accepted tags mostly follow the Angular style and are meant to only loosely be followed.
 When commits close an issue refer in the commit description in the following style (Refs #1, #2, #3)

 ## Types available
 See the [Release please config](./release-please-config.json) for the types available.